Real Estate in Panama

 What is a typical expat home or apartment like in Panama?

 "Expat homes and apartments in Panama tend to vary greatly depending on the location and the particular preferences of expats.
 They often feature high-end amenities, such as pools, terraces, and modern appliances.
 Most expat homes feature multiple bedrooms, large bathrooms and spacious kitchens.
 Expat apartments may be equipped with security measures and a concierge service as well.
 Some expats opt for homes or apartments that are located close to beaches or other tourist attractions, while others choose to live in more secluded locations.
-No matter the type of property chosen, expat homes and apartments in Panama tend to have comfortable, luxury appeal," said one expat in Panama.
+No matter the type of property chosen, expat homes and apartments in Panama tend to have comfortable, luxury appeal," said one person in Panama.

 Click connect to have our partner contact you via e-mail and/or phone.